ManonLef/Sign-Up-Form/Resources/notes.md

 - I'm making a start to add an error color on the required fields today until they're filled out correctly.
 - Took some fiddling to validate during input since it also okayed blank spaces.
 I added a check by trimming and checking if the value wasn't empty after trim.
 - [ ] consider regex for first name validity check special symbols/characters
-- [ ] check twitter thread on validation best pratices.
+- [x] check twitter thread on validation best pratices.

+## 2023020201
+- Pseudocode the desired validation and comment out current code to rewrite